connorrothschild/v3/content/posts/svelte-and-d3.md

 2. **Less friction in translating D3 to the DOM.** By writing SVG directly, we can copy an SVG element from the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/circle), paste in our values, and see immediate results.
 There's no handoff which might result in errors.
 3. **Reusability.** Creating a robust and flexible `<Circle />`, `<Bar />`, or `<Axis />` component allows for consistent reuse within and across projects.
 D3 code is usually written as a series of blocks, which lacks a natural structure and becomes difficult to reuse effectively.

+The only downside (which is actually just an adjustment) is that this new approach requires you to learn how to [write SVG](https://www.w3schools.com/graphics/svg_intro.asp).
+But isn't it a good exercise to learn the anatomy of what we're actually creating?
+Having knowledge of SVG elements and attributes will benefit any visual developer who creates visuals, no matter how they eventually do so.

-## 🍔 Bringing it home with burgers <!-- (or, imperative < declarative < literal) -->
+## Bringing it home with burgers 🍔 <!-- (or, imperative < declarative < literal) -->

 Imagine we want to make a burger.
 We have an array of objects, each with an ingredient and ingredient-specfic instructions.
+We want to 1) create each item (place it in our DOM), and 2) carry out its instructions (execute some function).

 ```js
 let ingredients = [